American Bucking Bull: Futurity and classic events

 The ABBI created futurities for registered bulls from ages 1 through 2, and derby events for bulls that are 3 years old.
 For bulls that are 3- and 4-years old, they created classic events.
 The annual ABBI Futurity and the Classic World Finals are the top two events for bulls.
 The Classic World Finals is held at the PBR World Finals.
 Many of the events are held at PBR regular-season events.

 ABBI World Finals

 The annual ABBI Classic World Finals championship for three- and four-year-old bulls was held as part of the PBR World Finals for several years.
 The PBR World Finals moved to the Dallas–Fort Worth metroplex in 2022 and now takes place in the spring.
-The ABBI World Finals, however, continue taking place in Las Vegas in the autumn; now held in conjunction with the championship events of the PBR's Challenge Series and Team Series.
+The ABBI World Finals, however, continue taking place in Las Vegas in the autumn; now held in conjunction with the championship events of the PBR's Challenger Series and Team Series.